Khaled (musician): International impact

 Khaled's signature song, the 1993 hit "Didi", became extremely popular in the Arabic-speaking countries and also in several other continents, including Europe, where it entered top charts in France, Belgium and Spain, and in Asia, including India and Pakistan.
 The song was also used in the Bollywood films Shreeman Aashiq, Airlift and Highway.
 Khaled and producer Don Was appeared on The Tonight Show on 4 February 1993.

-Khaled returned to the America in December 2004 for a special guest performance at the Grammy Jam 2004 in Los Angeles, California.
-He joined a cast of celebrity artists honoring the great musical legends Earth, Wind & Fire, performing Brazilian Rhymes into Didi showing how their music crossed the world, fusing with his North African style.
+Khaled returned to the United States of America in December 2004 for a special guest performance at the Grammy Jam 2004 in Los Angeles, California.
+He joined a cast of celebrity artists honoring the band Earth, Wind & Fire, performing Brazilian Rhymes into Didi showing how their music crossed the world, fusing with his North African style.

-In 2012 Khaled's album C’est la vie sold more than one million copies in the European market, 1.8 million copies in the Middle East and North Africa, and over 4 million copies worldwide.
+In 2012, Khaled's album C’est la vie sold more than one million copies in the European market, 1.8 million copies in the Middle East and North Africa, and over 4 million copies worldwide.
 The album reached number 5 on SNEP, the official French Albums Chart.

 On 3 April 2015, Khaled was convicted for plagiarism of Didi, from Angui ou Selmi, a musical composition recorded by Cheb Rabah (born Rabah Zerradine) in 1988.
 But on 13 May 2016, Court of Cassation removed the charges against Khaled, when a 1982 audio tape with the song was shown.
 This tape was recorded by Khaled and given to a producer located in Oran, 6 years before Cheb Rabah's record.
 In the end, Rabah had to compensate Khaled for the fees during this case.

+In 2020, Khaled co-wrote and released a charity single, "Elle S'appelle Beyrouth," to benefit victims of the 2020 Port of Beirut Explosion to various charities in a collaboration project with Lebanese-born Brazilian DJ Rodge (born Roger Saad), which remained number one on Lebanese music charts for six weeks.
+He later reunited with Rodge for the Qatar Airways-commissioned multilingual song "C.H.A.M.P.I.O.N.S.", in commemoration of the 2022 FIFA World Cup.

 Personal life

-On the 12th of January, 1995, Khaled married 27 year old Samira Diabi.
+On 12 January 1995, Khaled married 27 year old Samira Diabi.
 Together, they have four daughters and one son.

 In 1997, his wife filed a complaint against him for domestic violence, before retracting the complaint.

 In 1998, the biography Khaled: Derrière le sourire (French for "Khaled: Behind the Smile") was published, which recounted his life.

 Khaled has an illegitimate son with whom he has no contact.
 Before a court appearance in 2001, he denied being the father of the child, continuing to claim that he had been "deceived".
-On the 7th May, 2001, Khaled was sentenced by the Nanterre criminal court to a two-month suspended prison sentence for "family desertion".
-His move to Luxembourg in 2008, where he's been residing ever since, has reportedly been motivated by these charges.
+On the 7 May 2001, Khaled was sentenced by the Nanterre criminal court to a two-month suspended prison sentence for "family desertion".
+His move to Luxembourg in 2008, where he has been residing ever since, has reportedly been motivated by these charges.

-He was awarded Moroccan citizenship in August 2013, which he didn't ask for but accepted because he felt he could not refuse.
+He was awarded Moroccan citizenship in August 2013, which, according to him and his wife, he did not ask for but accepted because he felt he could not refuse.